 Bullying

-The increasing spate of suicides among LGBTQ+ teens, tweens and young adults necessitates conversations about the harmful and potentially deadly effects of bullying, especially in its 21st century incarnation of “cyberbullying”.
-This workshop provides youth serving personnel with an overview of bullying, it’s forms, causes, and the emotional, mental and physical health implications on sexual minority youth.
-It concludes with strategies on how to create a supportive environment for all youth
+The increasing spate of suicides among LGBTQ+ teens, tweens and young adults necessitates conversations about the harmful and potentially deadly effects of bullying, especially in its 21st-century incarnation of “cyberbullying”.
+We offer trainings to staff and community members that include an overview of bullying; the emotional, mental and physical health implications on sexual minority youth; and strategies on how to create a supportive environment for all youth.
+We also offer anti-bullying workshops for young people, engaging them in conversations surrounding peer relationships and respect.
+Workshops are tailored to be age-appropriate.
+Types of bullying are covered, as well as the mental aftermath it has on the target, such as depression, isolation, substance use and misuse, self-injury, and suicide.

-LGBTQ+ 101 & Sensitivity
+LGBTQ+ 101

 This workshop provides a safe space for consumers to discuss and learn about LGBTQ+ identities.
 Workshop participants learn about the various components that make up sexuality along with issues that often affect their LGBTQ+ peers, including but not limited to depression, isolation, self-hatred, substance use, and homelessness.
 Time permitting, the discussion includes the ways internalized, interpersonal and institutional homophobia manifests.
 This workshop is intended to help start a dialogue about sexuality and sexual minorities in an attempt to empower individuals to create safer environments.